-3.23 A summary of audit follow ups for the year is provided as part of Appendix 2.
+2.16 A summary of audit follow ups for the year is provided as part of Appendix 2.
 This area of work is undertaken to ensure that potential risks to the authority are mitigated.
 The outcome of this work is reported on an exception basis.
-There have been no exceptions reported to the Committee during 2020/21.
-Follow ups, and any exceptions, will continue to be reported but the number of additional visits to ensure actions plans are satisfied is continuing to decrease compared with the previous years.
-From April 2020 the full report was presented before Committee rather than a summary position to aid context and transparency.
+There have been no exceptions reported to the Committee during 2021/22.
+Follow ups, and any exceptions, will continue to be reported but the number of additional visits to ensure points are satisfied is continuing to decrease compared with the previous years.
+The full reports have been presented before Committee rather than a summary position to aid context and transparency.